Permits & Reservations

 Hourly Monitoring Fee

-A $50 per hour, per ranger rate applies to all permitted activities for monitoring.
-All activities authorized by permit require continuous, on-site supervision by the National Park Service to assure full compliance with the conditions of the permit.
+$50 per hour, per ranger rate may apply to permitted activities for monitoring.
 The scope and complexity of the activity will determine the level and type of supervision.
-A minimum of 2 hours monitoring ($100) is applied to every permit upon issuance.
+If required, a minimum of 2 hours monitoring ($100) is applied to the permit upon issuance.

 Interviews